mrrmartin01/uber-services/README.md

 ## Contact

-For questions or support, please open an issue or contact the maintainer at [GitHub](https://github.com/mrrmartin01/uber-services).
+For questions or support, please open an issue or contact the maintainer at [Theophilus Martin](mailto:theophilusmartin@zohomail.com)